InResponse: (Im)migrationOctober 31, 2018 - November 1, 2019

-Our inquiry began in the Fall of 2018 with InResponse: Immigration, a community-centered art, education and engagement platform that exists online, is brought to life with a series of panel discussions, workshops and community-based gatherings and will culminate as a site-specific exhibition in late Fall of 2019.
+Our inquiry began in the Fall of 2018 with InResponse: Immigration, a community-centered art, education and engagement platform.
+Over the course of a year, we are developing a series of panel discussions, workshops, community-based gatherings and an online website that brings into one forum the creative work being done by artists, activists and organizations at the intersection of arts and immigration.
+The series will culminate as a site-specific exhibition in the Fall of 2019.

 The series began with a call from NYC-based arts organizations to the Department of Cultural Affairs and the Mayor’s Office of Immigrant Affairs, seeking pathways of engagement and knowledge to protect some of the most vulnerable immigrant communities in New York City.
 InResponse starts by acknowledging that we are on the unceded territory of the Lenape people, and explores avenues for action toward a more humane immigration system: one that values immigrants, their day-to-day safety, their lived experience and the histories they bring with them.
 NLE will develop a series of programs across New York City exploring themes including detention and deportation, the history and future of the sanctuary movement, how to support safe spaces in our neighborhoods, and understanding the full room we have to maneuver as individuals and non-profit cultural organizations.